wangtz19/network-dataset/readme.md

     where $T(\cdot)$ is a prompt template that defines the evaluation protocol.
 2. [LLM Judge](https://arxiv.org/abs/2306.05685)

-    While there are 3 LLM-as-a-judge variations proposed, namely pairwise comparison, single answer grading as well as reference-guided grading, we only implement single answer grading as it fits into our QA evaluating task.
+    While there are 3 LLM-as-a-judge variations proposed, namely pairwise comparison, single answer grading as well as reference-guided grading, we only implement two of them: single answer grading (`--score_type llm_judge`) and reference-guided grading (`--score_type llm_judge_ref`).

 ### QA Augmentor